ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/community-drivers.md

 title: Community drivers
 ---

-> Note, you can use the [ngworker/lumberjack-custom-driver](https://github.com/ngworker/lumberjack-custom-driver/generate) template Git repository to start a separate Lumberjack log driver workspace.

 If you want your driver listed here, open a PR and follow the same format.

 - [@ngworker/lumberjack-firestore-driver](https://github.com/marcinmilewicz/lumberjack-firestore-driver), community log driver using [Cloud Firestore](https://firebase.google.com/docs/firestore) as a log store.